ankaAR/bestiario5e/_creatures/cambion.md

 ***Fire Ray.*** Ranged Spell Attack: +7 to hit, range 120 pies, un objetivo.
 Impacto: 10 (3d6) fire damage.

-***Fiendish Charm.*** One humanoid the cambion can see within 30 ft. of it must succeed on a DC 14 Wisdom saving throw or be magically charmed for 1 day.
-The charmed target obeys the cambion's spoken commands.
+***Fiendish Charm.*** One humanoid the cambion can see within 30 ft. of it must succeed on a DC 14 Wisdom saving throw or be magically hechizado for 1 day.
+The hechizado target obeys the cambion's spoken commands.
 If the target suffers any harm from the cambion or another creature or receives a suicidal command from the cambion, the target can repeat the saving throw, ending the effect on itself on a success.
 If a target's saving throw is successful, or if the effect ends for it, the creature is immune to the cambion's Fiendish Charm for the next 24 hours.